robertjskelton/robertjskelton.github.io/_posts/2023-03-01-ferrari-360-repair-at-vlads-autobahn.markdown

 He asked if I could come pay for the rest of what I owe on the car, I asked him to let me know once it's ready and I could come pay for it.

 # 1/24/2023 - 245 days after drop off
 I receive an estimate to replace the variator from Vlad.
 It is a $295 part and 26 hours of labor at his new rate of $195/hr.
 I inform him that I will be declined this repair and picking up my car next week.
 He offers to have it detailed.
+Asked when I could come pay and pick up and he says next week after he is done racing.

+# 2/2/2023 - 254 days after drop off
+Paid off the balance in full, $35,373.22.
+He had installed air filters I had declined, as the car had new engine air filters, which he threw away, so he gave me the new air filters for free.

+Vlad noted he performed the convertible top work he quoted, but did not fix the sag in the top and informed me that I should buy a new top.
+First time in 9 months he had mentioned that.
+He also mentioned for the first that that the timing belt pulleys that he ordered 6 months ago were not Hill Engineering as I had asked, but OEM Ferrari (which are an inferior part), and cost almost twice as much as the Hill part.

+He made me sign an agreement that he is not liable for any engine damage of his causing because I am turning down the 26 hour variator replacement.
+He says I can not pick up the car until the check clears, but it can not stay more than a few days, so I plan to pick it up on Monday, 2/7/2023.

+I installed my license plate, took pictures for State Farm insurance, and picked up the box of old parts to take home.

+# 2/6/2023 - 258 days after drop off
+Picked up my car at Vlad's, they had put in a new old battery since they said mine died.
+Noticed they did not roll the front driver fender like they said they would.
+The car had a engine light, suspension light, and SLOW DOWN light on.
+Drove it to Simply Foreign and dropped it off to finish the work there.

+Stan from Simply Foreign called me an hour later and said the timing was done incorrectly by the previous shop.
+Vlad unfollows me on Instagram.

+# 2/10/2023
+Called Strictly Foreign, they said the timing was done incorrectly by Vlad's Autobahn, that the camshaft and crankshaft were not in time.
+He advised me to go back to Vlad's and ask them to redo it, or the better solution would be to take it to a Ferrari dealer.
+Called Vlad's from 2 different phone numbers, no response.
+Voice mail is shut off.
+Called the Orlando Ferrari dealer, they couldn't get me in until March.
+Tampa Ferrari dealer sent me a quote for transport ($600 each way) and could get me in on 2/17.
+Palm Beach Ferrari said they could get me in on 2/13 or 2/14, and could comp the tow and would definitely get this fixed, and was apologetic over Vlad's Autobahn giving me the runaround.

+# 2/14/2023
+Dropped off car at Ferrari Palm Beach. $340/hr for labor.
+Ouch.

+# 2/17/2023
+Ferrari Palm Beach said they will have an update for me next week.